-With the exception of that mentioned above, the potential impact of this Policy is not directly relevant to the aspects of General or Fairer Scotland Duty, The Policy, applied fairly and consistently, should ensure that it is applicable to all employees irrespective of protected characteristic or social economic factors.
+, The potential impact of this Policy is not directly relevant to the Public Sector or Fairer Scotland Duty, The Policy, applied fairly and consistently, should ensure that it is applicable to all employees irrespective of protected characteristic or socio economic factors.
 More specifically the consideration of both Duties is more relevant to public facing services as opposed to internal HR Policies.